 \section{Abstract}

 The advent of black-box deep neural network classification models has sparked the need to explain their decisions.
-However, in the case of generative AI such as large language models (LLMs), there is no class prediction to explain.
+However, in the case of generative AI, such as large language models (LLMs), there is no class prediction to explain.
 Rather, one can ask why an LLM output a particular response to a given prompt.
-In this paper, we answer this question by proposing, to the best of our knowledge, the first contrastive explanation methods requiring simply black-box/query access.
+In this paper, we answer this question by proposing a contrastive explanation method requiring simply black-box/query access.
 Our explanations suggest that an LLM outputs a reply to a given prompt because if the prompt was slightly modified, the LLM would have given a different response that is either less preferable or contradicts the original response.
-The key insight is that contrastive explanations simply require a distance function that has meaning to the user and not necessarily a real valued representation of a specific response (viz. class label).
-We offer two algorithms for finding contrastive explanations: i) A myopic algorithm, which although effective in creating contrasts, requires many model calls and ii) A budgeted algorithm, our main algorithmic contribution, which intelligently creates contrasts adhering to a query budget, necessary for longer contexts.
-We show the efficacy of these methods on diverse natural language tasks such as open-text generation, automated red teaming, and explaining conversational degradation.
+The key insight is that contrastive explanations simply require a scoring function that has meaning to the user and not necessarily a specific real valued quantity (viz. class label).
+To this end, we offer a novel budgeted algorithm, our main algorithmic contribution, which intelligently creates contrasts based on such a scoring function while adhering to a query budget, necessary for longer contexts.
+We show the efficacy of our method on important natural language tasks such as open-text generation and chatbot conversations.